Itmann is a coal camp developed by the Pocahontas Fuel Company in Wyoming County, West Virginia.

 By 1954, the Itmann mine was the largest underground coal mine in the state, extracting over two million tons of coal per year.
 4 It also ranked the tenth-largest in the nation with over 10,000 tons of coal extracted per day on average.
 By 1959, the mines were removing 1.6 million tons of coal per year and were the most productive in the Pocahontas and Winding Gulf coalfields.
 3

-In 1956, the Pittsburgh Consolidation Coal Company acquired the Pocahontas Fuel Company 8 which became the Pocahontas Fuel Division.
+On April 6, 1958, 9 the Pittsburgh Consolidation Coal Company acquired the Pocahontas Fuel Company 8 which became the Pocahontas Fuel Division.
 1 The Itmann mine was later operated by the Island Creek Coal Company until the mid-1980s.

 In 1991, DuPont Energy and RWE A.G. acquired the Consolidation Coal Company to form CONSOL Energy.
 8 CONSOL has proposed reopening the Itmann mine by 2021 which would have a production of 2.5 million tons of coal per year.
 6